unl/UNL_MediaHub/README.md

 To update the version cache (which is used for cachebusting) run `php scripts/update_version.php`

 To automate this, git hooks can be used. symlink the sample file `update-version.sh`
+From the directory `.git/hooks` run the following
-`ln -s update-version.sh .git/hooks/post-checkout`
+`ln -s ../../update-version.sh post-checkout`
-You may even want to have it triggered after post-merge (git pull) `ln -s update-version.sh .git/hooks/post-merge`
+You may even want to have it triggered after post-merge (git pull) `ln -s ../../update-version.sh post-merge`

 ###Sources: